Giovanni1085/academic-kickstart/content/authors/admin/_index.md

 I am currently an assistant professor of digital humanities at the **[University of Amsterdam](https://www.uva.nl/en/profile/c/o/g.colavizza/g.colavizza.html)** (NL) and a co-founder at **[Odoma](https://www.odoma.ch)** (CH).

 I am interested in **using data to study cultural and social phenomena**, including the human past, the arts market, open science, and Wikipedia.
-I also work on developing responsible **automated workflows in the cultural and creative sectors**.
+I also work on developing **responsible AI workflows in the cultural and creative sectors**.

 ## Recent news
 *Last update: November 2022.*